Special-K-s-Flightsim-Bots/DCSServerBot/plugins/punishment/README.md

 ```
 ### Penalties
 The number of penalty points that a player "earns", is configured here.
 Collisions are hits where the players aircraft is being used as a weapon.
-You can add own events that you can use from inside the mission environment (see below), like the example here with "zone-bombing".
+You can add own events that you can use from inside the mission environment (see below), like the example here with "zone-bombing".<br/>
+If you use the inline "action"-element, you can already trigger any action like a "move_to_spec" or "credits" when someone
+FFs or kills a team member.

 **ATTENTION:** Multiple events, that happen inbetween a minute, are calculated as a single event.
 This is on purpose, to avoid too many punishments when a user unintentionally dropped a CBU onto something.